Devil May Cry (video game): Development

-The game was developed by Team Little Devils, a group of staff members within Capcom Production Studio 4.
+Devil May Cry was developed by Team Little Devils, a group of staff members within Capcom Production Studio 4.
 Some of the major gameplay elements were partially inspired by a bug found in Onimusha: Warlords.
-During a test-play, Kamiya discovered that enemies could be kept in the air by slashing them repeatedly, which led to the inclusion of juggles by gunfire and sword strikes in Devil May Cry.
+During a test-play, Kamiya discovered that enemies could be kept in the air by slashing them repeatedly; this inspired him to incorporate juggling enemies with guns and sword swings in Devil May Cry.
 According to the director, Devil May Cry was designed from the ground up around Dante's acrobatics and combat abilities.
-The decision was made late in the development process to change the game to a more mission-based advancement, instead of the more open-ended structure of the Resident Evil games.
+The decision was made late in the development process to change it to a more mission-based advancement, instead of the more open-ended structure of the Resident Evil games.
 Devil May Crys difficulty was intentional, according to Kamiya, who called it his "challenge to those who played light, casual games".
 According to Eurogamer, an earlier Capcom arcade video game, Strider (1989), was a vital influence on Devil May Cry.
 According to Retro Gamer, the over-the-top action of Devil May Cry draws from Strider.